Information about the

 To achieve its aims the Society

-- actively encourages cooperation between all groups with an interest in the GCR
+- encourages co-operation between all groups with an interest in GCR heritage.

 The Society was formed in 1974 when a small group of like-minded people held a meeting in London.